Internship Position Description

 Forensic Science Intern - OC Crime Lab (unpaid internship)

-All intern positions with the OC Crime Lab are unpaid.
+All intern positions with the OC Crime Lab are unpaid, and the background investigation can take two - three months to process.
 Applicants are generally expected to have, or be close to obtaining, a baccalaureate degree (BS) in a natural science or a closely related field.
 Once an application is made, the selection process includes a review of application materials, an interview and a thorough background investigation.
 Applicants who have been selected for an interview will be contacted in February/March, and interviews will be scheduled in March.
 Internships are offered during the summer months.
-Prior to submitting your application material, please read the following information carefully.
+Prior to submitting your application material between November 1st - February 1st, please read the following information carefully.

 Name and Location of Agency/Department Requesting Intern:

 Orange County Sheriff-Coroner Department